-2.2.5 KARACHI DIVISION
+2.2.6 KARACHI DIVISION

-The Karachi is the Mega City of Pakistan with a population of approx: 15 million (as per census 2017) and is the Industrial Hub.
-The entire Division is prone to Urban Flooding as witnessed in some areas during 2017.
+The Karachi is the Mega City of Pakistan with a population of approx: 16 million (as per census 2017) and is the Industrial Hub.
+The entire Division is prone to Urban Flooding as witnessed in some areas during 2017 & 2020.
 The two Rivers namely River Malir and River Lyari flow through the division.

 Karachi division and surroundings are criscrossed by many Nallahs which generally flow from North East to South West.
 These Nallahs act as Natural drains and carry storm water from Kirthar Range down till sea.
-The major rivers in the area are Malir River in the East and Layari River in the West, which further have their own small tributaries which originates from Khirthar Range, as identified which caused flooding in Karachi Division.
+The major rivers in the area are Malir River in the East and Layari River in the West, which further have their own small tributaries

+(Nallahs), which originates from Khirthar Range, as identified which caused flooding in Karachi Division.
 Based on the experience of urban floods of 2013 and 2017, it can be generally concluded that the drainage of Karachi is dependent on three Rivers/ Nallahs, which may cause Flooding, due to overflow.
-These are Malir River in the East, Wateen Wari Nallah in the middle and Layari River in the The West. population is 118.741 (approximately 19,790 families) likely
+These are Malir River in the East, Wateen Wari Nallah in the middle and Layari River in the West.
+The population is 125,484 (approximately 20,914 families) in likely Karachi scenario case of Division.
+The caseload is calculated on 0.7% of the total population.